Left to right are Tania León, Terrance McKnight, Leyland Simmons, Eddie Venegas, and Josh Henderson.

 Terrance McKnight, narrator and host

-with an orchestra comprising members of The Harlem Chamber Players, with dancers from Harlem School of the Arts.
+With a string orchestra comprising members of The Harlem Chamber Players and dancers from the Harlem School of the Arts

 ACCESSIBILITY